 USCIS sends written correspondence to the address on file.
-Before USCIS is able to send any correspondence to a different address, the person must update their address in USCIS systems.^[7] Change of address requests associated with people protected by [8 U.S.C.
-1367](#) confidentiality provisions must follow separate procedures. [\[8\]](#)
+Before USCIS is able to send any correspondence to a different address, the person must update his or her address in USCIS systems.[7]
+Change of address requests associated with people protected by [8 U.S.C.
+1367](#) confidentiality provisions must follow separate procedures.[8]